 - Your credit utilization resets daily.
 If you keep your daily spending to less than 30% of your highest available Spend Power, Extra will report a favorable credit utilization ratio each month.

 - Extra reports to both Equifax and Experian at the end of the month.
 It doesn’t report to TransUnion.

-- There’s a monthly fee.
+- There’s an annual fee.
 Extra has two plans: “Credit Building” and “Credit Building + Rewards.”
-For $8 per month (or $84 per year), the Credit Building plan gives you access to the Extra debit card.
-For $12 per month, you can also earn rewards on your purchases.
+For $149 per year, the Credit Building plan gives you access to the Extra debit card.
+For $199 per year, you can also earn rewards on your purchases.

 - Rewards can only be used at the Extra Store.
 For every $1 you spend with your Extra debit card, you earn five reward points worth roughly 1 cent each.
 Points can be redeemed for physical goods, gift cards and discounts at various merchants.

 Here are answers to some of the most common questions about the Extra debit card.

 Does Extra check your credit?

 No credit check is pulled when opening an Extra account.